-- 1 Check that all drain points are closed.

-- 2 Open filler cap (1).

-- 3 Fill with coolant, so that the level is between the MIN and MAX marks.

-Fill slowly, to allow air to flow out.
+- 1 Check that all drain points are closed. - 2 Open filler cap (1).
+Do not open the pressure cap (2). - 3 Fill with coolant, so that the level is between the MIN and MAX marks. - 4 Start the engine when the cooling system has been completely filled and vented.
+Open any venting taps a short while after starting, to allow trapped air to escape.